Current Newsletter (PDF)

 Identity Theft Information

 Identity theft is defined as the illegal use of someone else’s personal identifying information (such as Social Security number, debit, or credit card) in order to get money or credit.
-It’s estimated that identity theft occurs every two second on the United States, and it has been the number one complaint to the Federal Trade Commission every year since 2000.
+It’s estimated that identity theft occurs every two seconds in the United States, and it has been the number one complaint to the Federal Trade Commission every year since 2000.

 Your liability in the event of identity theft (as well as credit card theft) is limited both by state and federal regulations that protect consumers and by industry rules.
 Credit card users in particular are protected by the Truth in Lending Act and the Federal Reserve Board's Regulation Z, which limit their liability for unauthorized transactions to $50.
 In addition, the Electronic Fund Transfer Act and the Board's Regulation E specify liability limits for unauthorized electronic transactions and set forth procedures for recouping funds stolen from consumers' bank accounts.
 The limits are $50 if you notify us within 2 days of learning of the loss or theft of a debit card and up to $500 if you notify us after 2 days but within 60 days.
 You have 60 days to report any discrepancies after receiving your monthly statement to help recover any fraudulent losses, otherwise you could be held responsible for the full amount of such transactions.